Odometer Laws Top ↑

 You must register the vehicle at a DMV office before the expiration date of any movement permit issued or 30 days maximum.
 If you trade in a vehicle, you should keep your Nevada license plates.
 They must be transferred to a new vehicle or surrendered within 60 days.
 Make an appointment at our offices in Carson City, Las Vegas or Reno.

 If the vehicle has never been registered or titled in Nevada, you must have a VIN inspection completed at the DMV.
 At larger offices, drive to the Inspection Station outside the main office first.
-You may also have a law enforcement officer complete the Vehicle Inspection Certificate (VP-015).
+You may also have a law enforcement officer complete the Vehicle Inspection Certificate (VP 015).

 Use our Online Registration Fee Estimate.
 This is an estimate only.
-Total fees will be higher due to a $28.25 title fee, license plate fees and miscellaneous charges.
+Total fees will be higher due to a $29.25 title fee, license plate fees and miscellaneous charges.
 DMV field offices accept cash, checks, money orders for the exact amount, Visa, MasterCard and Discover.

 Please bring all documents provided by the dealer.
 You must have:

 You must obtain liability insurance from a Nevada-licensed carrier in the exact name(s) which will be on the registration and title.
 The effective date of the policy must be equal or previous to the registration date.
 Coverage is verified electronically with your insurance company.